JChamblee99/HackTheBox-Linux-Resources/Foothold.md

  - [File Upload](Foothold.md#file-upload)

 ## Metasploit
 Since getting the service versions was a part of the reconnaissance phase, it should be taken advantage of.
 Google the version of any services you find and see if there are any vulnerabilities.
 If you're lucky, there's a Metasploit module that you can use.

-There's a nice [SANS cheatsheet](https://www.sans.org/security-resources/sec560/misc_tools_sheet_v1.pdf) to help use Metasploit though.
+There's a nice [SANS cheatsheet](https://www.sans.org/security-resources/sec560/misc_tools_sheet_v1.pdf) to help use Metasploit.
-Here's an example run of an example exploit to put the cheatsheet into perpsective.
+Here's an example exploit to put the cheatsheet into perpsective though.
 ```console
 msf5 > search example